-Heathfield School naturally hopes that a parent will not feel that they have cause to complain but its complaints policy is published on the School website and also available from the School office for any parent who wishes to use it.
-The policy starts by asking parents to raise any concern or complaint with the person in charge, then the Headmistress, then the governing body.
+The School naturally hopes that a parent will not feel that they have cause to complain but the Complaints Policy is published on the School website and also available from the School office for any parent who wishes to use it.
+The policy starts by asking parents to raise any concern or complaint with the person in charge, then the Head, then the Governing B ody.
 Additionally, all parents of children with SEND have the legal right to seek redress from the First Tier Tribunal (Special Educational Needs and Disability) if they believe that their daughter has been discriminated against.